mattgilgo/Bank_Final_Project/README.md

 # Bank_Final_Project

-## Needs
-### Checking account service
-### Savings account service
-### Ability to get a loan

-## Upon logging in…
+## Requirements

-	# If I am a customer:
-		First, create account
-		Then, deposit into account and withdraw money from account Or, if enough money in account, get a bank loan

-	# If I am a bank manager:
+- There should be two types of users of the bank
+	1. Customer:
+		a.
+Must be able to create/delete checking, savings, trading, and loan accounts (what is the fee to be charged for account creation/deletion?)
+			i.
+Checking accounts can be deposited into and withdrawn from (what are transactions that cost fees?) ii.
+Savings accounts can be deposited into and withdrawn from and high balance accounts accumulate interest (what should interest rates be?) iii.
+Trading accounts can be used to buy and sell stock, see current stock portfolio, and see unrealized gains and losses iv.
+Loan accounts must be charged interest
+		b.
+Must be able to manipulate each type of account
+	2. Manager:
-		See who the customers are
+		a.
+Must be able see who the customers are
-		See what transactions the customers have made
+		b.
+Must be able to see what transactions the customers have made
+		c.
+Must be able to maitain and manipulate the stock market

-### IMPORTANT: Persistence - if bank service goes down, their information/money should not go away
+- Persistence - if bank service goes down, their information/money should not go away (use database in backend to capture all necessary information)

-## Stock Info

-### Rich people ($5000 in their savings account) can by stonks:
-	They will have the ability to transfer at least $1000 into a securities account They must at least maintain a savings account of $2500 while trading stonks In the securities account, they can:
-		Buy and sell stock
-		See current open positions
-		See both realized and unrealized profit

-### With stonks, bank manager must:
-	Maintain a list of stocks that his customers are able to trade Update the current price of each stock
+## Summary of Questions:
+1. What is the fee to be charged for account creation/deletion?
+2. What are transactions that cost fees?
+3. What should interest rates be and what should the balance be to accumulate interest?
+4. Do we need a separate table for interest rates, or can it be a static interest determined by a randomized method upon giving the loan?
+5. Can the manager see how much money his customers have when he pulls the customer log?

 ## Notes:
-Charge fee every time an account is opened or closed Charge fee every time a checking account transaction or any withdrawal has been made Only pay interest on savings accounts with high balances Charge interest on loans
+Only pay interest on savings accounts with high balances If we can't get the SQL database working we can use files instead
-F THE CUSTOMER WE BOUT THAT CASH!!! $$$$$$
-Don’t have to have SQL database, can just use files if we are having issues